 Professional Trials and College Showcase tournaments

 The WIA players have the opportunity to explore professional opportunities in Spain and Belgium through our exchange programs.
-There also exist opportunities to be scouted at international tournaments and college showcases in the US and Canada.
+There are also opportunities to be scouted at international tournaments and college showcases in the US and Canada.